hrfee/jfa-go-wiki/content/docs/dev.md

 * `GOBINARY=<path to go>`: Alternative path to go executable.
 Useful for testing with unstable go releases.
 * `VERSION=v<semver>`: Alternative verision number, useful to test update functionality.
 * `COMMIT=<short commit>`: Self explanatory.
+* `BUILDTIME=<unix timestamp>`: Build timestamp to be shown in "About", and used for update detection.
 * `LDFLAGS=<ldflags>`: Passed to `go build -ldflags`.
 * `E2EE=on/off`: Enable/disable end-to-end encryption support for Matrix, which is currently very broken.
 Must subsequently be enabled (with Advanced settings enabled) in Settings > Matrix.
 * `TAGS=<tags>`: Passed to `go build -tags`.